“Patapsco State Park is an absolute gem—just minutes from Baltimore, complete with singletrack, the river, and climbs.”

 Birding · River/Creek · Swimming · Views · Waterfall · Wildflowers · Wildlife

 Main entrances to the park charge for parking.
-But there are tons of free parking areas right at trail heads along main roads.
-Do not use after a heavy downpour or during icy conditions ;)
+But there are many free parking areas right at various trailheads along the main roads.

 This park is where the Blair Witch Project was ACTUALLY filmed.
-The route starts at the very popular Soapstone Trail
+The trails at Patapsco State Park are singletrack, less the Grist Mill Trail

-, which is a paved bike route that takes you along the river and intersects with many trail heads.
+, which is a paved route that takes you along the river and intersects with many trail heads.
 It's less than ten minutes from Baltimore, but you would never know it!
 Most of the year, the trails are stunning!
 You need to watch your footing a little.
 But you're out in the woods, not a rail trail.